Project Name: Port Mann Tunnel – Fraser River – Canada

 Customer: McNalley Corporation

-McNally/Aecon JV (MAJV) completed tunneling for the Port Mann Water Supply Tunnel, in Vancouver, British Columbia, Canada.
-The new main water supply is constructed in a tunnel driven through soil, deep underneath the riverbed.
+A replacement water supply tunnel in Vancouver, British Columbia was constructed through soil, deep underneath the riverbed.
 It crosses between Maquabeak Park in Coquitlam on the north side of the river, and Surrey on the south side of the river.

-The 1000m long tunnel is the first TBM tunneled crossing of the Fraser River, and with EPB pressures of up to 6 bar, was one of the highest EPB pressure tunnels seen to date in North America.
+The 1000m long tunnel is the first TBM-tunneled crossing of the Fraser River, and with EPB pressures of up to 6 bar, was one of the higher-pressure tunnels seen to date in North America.

-Ballard Marine Construction Tunnel Support Team was brought in early on this project.
-Support work initially involved consultation on SAT design and how to perform the project in the most efficient way possible.
+Ballard Marine Construction’s hyperbaric team was brought in early on this project.
+Support work initially involved consultation on saturation design and how to perform the project in the most efficient way possible.
 In addition to maintaining an active Ballard owned 10-man saturation system specifically designed for tunnel support, we aided the project with commercial divers in shaft construction.